PaddlePaddle/models/fluid/PaddleCV/yolov3/README.md

 **download the pre-trained model:** This sample provides Resnet-50 pre-trained model which is converted from Caffe.
 The model fuses the parameters in batch normalization layer.
 One can download pre-trained model as:

-    sh ./weights/download_pretrain_weights.sh
+    sh ./weights/download.sh

-Set `pretrained_model` to load pre-trained model.
+Set `pretrain` to load pre-trained model.
 In addition, this parameter is used to load trained model when finetuning as well.
-Please make sure that pretrained_model is downloaded and loaded correctly, otherwise, the loss may be NAN during training.
+Please make sure that pre-trained model is downloaded and loaded correctly, otherwise, the loss may be NAN during training.

 **Install the [cocoapi](https://github.com/cocodataset/cocoapi):**